susmitpy/talks/aws_lambda.md

 - **Asynchronous processing:**  Lambda functions process messages from the queue.
 - **Batch processing:**  Process multiple messages in a single Lambda invocation.
 - **Dead-letter queues:**  Handle failed messages.
-- **Standard and FIFO queues:**  Choose the right queue type for your needs.

 <style>
 li {